Last Updated on

 In the companies where I worked as a DBA, I generally proposed – and obtained – to hold some query optimisation training for developers.
-I found it extremely useful.
+I found it extremely useful (and I still offer it as a service for my customers).
 The idea of developers writing inefficient queries and an undersized DBA team trying to fix the worst ones cannot work – or at least, it cannot scale as the company grows.
 Developers need to understand what a database can do quickly, and what is going to be dead slow.

 But then, there is a problem: most high level developers hate databases.
 Here I’m not going to judge anyone, but let’s admit it.
 They hope to ask for any data in any way and obtain it in a fraction of second, without wondering how it will happen.
 “It’s a kind of magic”, as Freddy Mercury sang.

 Again, I’m not judging anyone.
 This is perfectly human, and it’s exactly the same type of expectations I have when I turn my washer on, or book a flight, or press the light switch.
 And you know what?
 Usually, it just works.

 But a DBMS is a very complex piece of software.
 All applications are about collecting, validating, processing and/or presenting data; and the kernel of all this data work is usually a DBMS.
 It has a lot of tasks to do to guarantee consistency and resist crashes, and to satisfy virtually any type of search.
 When an application is slow, chances are… the DBMS is the bottleneck.

 This means that developers cannot simply ignore database problems.
 If they do, at some point the application will be unusable.
 They need to understand the basics of how a query is executed, and think about indexes accordingly.

 How to explain something to someone who doesn’t like the topic?

 Easy: use analogies with their real life experience.